How can community gobar gas plant help in solving the cow smuggling problem

 Community gobar gas plants are a sustainable and eco-friendly solution for some of the challenges faced by Indian farmers.
 Gobar gas, also known as biogas, is produced by anaerobic digestion of organic waste, such as cow dung, crop residues, kitchen waste, etc. The gas can be used for cooking, lighting, and generating electricity, while the leftover slurry can be used as organic fertilizer for the crops.

-One of the major benefits of gobar gas plants is that they can reduce the dependence on chemical fertilizers and pesticides, which are harmful for the soil health and the environment.
+One of the major benefits of gobar gas plants is that the slurry produced is a good organic manure, and helps reduce the dependence on chemical fertilizers and pesticides, which are harmful for the soil health and the environment.
 Chemical fertilizers and pesticides can degrade the soil quality, reduce the soil fertility, and contaminate the groundwater.
 They can also affect the health of the farmers and consumers who are exposed to them.
 By using gobar gas slurry as organic fertilizer, farmers can improve the soil structure, increase the soil nutrients, and enhance the crop yield and quality.
-Moreover, organic farming can also fetch higher prices in the market and reduce the input costs for the farmers.
+Moreover, organic farmed produce fetches higher prices in the market and reduce the farming costs for the farmers.

 Another benefit of gobar gas plants is that they can provide a reliable and renewable source of energy for the rural areas, where power supply is often erratic and insufficient.
 Gobar gas plants can generate electricity from biogas, which can be used for various purposes, such as irrigation pumps, cold storage, dairy processing, etc. This can improve the productivity and profitability of the farmers and create new opportunities for rural development.
 Furthermore, gobar gas plants can also reduce the consumption of firewood and fossil fuels, which can save money and reduce greenhouse gas emissions.